 Social media is an amazing tool.
 All types of business can benefit from having a strong social media presence.
 What better time to crank it up than now?

 If you can afford it, then hire a social media manager and let them do the work for you.
-There are some who work with small businesses for about Kshs.
-10,000/- a month.
+There are some who work with small businesses at a low cost per month.

 If you can’t afford to hire someone, then make Google your friend (I did this with my former business).
 The following articles will give you more info about social media for small businesses: